EMT Resume Examples

 - •Career Gaps: Explain gaps directly in cover letter or interview, such as time spent on further education or volunteering.

-- •Job Hopping: Focus on the skills gained from each position rather than the short duration.
+- •Job Hopping: Focus on the skills gained from each position rather than the short duration - common amid post-pandemic staffing crisis.

 - •Limited Experience: Highlight education, certifications, internships, and volunteer work in related fields to showcase ability.